madifz/100-days-of-code/r3-log.md

 ### R3D39 (08/11/2021)

 - Re-trying JetBrains Academy Java for Beginners with a new trial account.
 Stage 1/5 completed 26 lessons.

+### R3D40-D42 (09-11/11/2021)

+- JetBrains Academy Java for Beginners Stage 1/5 completed lessons 27 - 29.
+Slow few days but important to continue the chain.